davilima6/bands-in-town/README.md

 Live in: https://bands-in-town.now.sh/

 This React app takes an artist and shows details about them and their events.
-The app provides:
+The app queries [Bands In Town API](https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0) to provide:

-- A way to input the artist's name
+- A way for user to input the desired artist's name

-- A result based on such input, displaying:
+- A result based on such input, containing:
   - Artist Picture
   - Artist Name
   - Artist Facebook URL